paulkamsteeg/ru-ai-pacman/1-python/readme.md

 # Guidum van Rosso (s654321)
 ```

-For this assignment, you will need to hand in the file `buyLotsOfFruit.py` after completing it for Problem 1.
+For this assignment, you will need to hand in the file `buyLotsOfFruit.py` after completing it for assignment 1.
+You will hand this in at the end of week 2, together with the assignment files for topic 2.

 ### Getting started
 ---